How does an earthquake in the ocean cause a tsunami? - NewsBreak

 For earthquakes that reach this size of magnitude, destructive tsunamis are possible near the epicenter.
 "Significant" sea level changes and damage might occur in a broader region due to the magnitude size.

-If an earthquake reaches a magnitude of 9.0, there’s a possibility of an aftershock with a magnitude of 7.5 or greater, according to the USGS.California’s north coast has a long history of strong earthquakes
+If an earthquake reaches a magnitude of 9.0, there's a possibility of an aftershock with a magnitude of 7.5 or greater, according to the USGS.When were the strongest earthquakes ever to rattle the Bay Area?

 How to survive during a tsunami